for-giobbe/BASE/README.md

-The focal poin of BASE is to allow analyses on selection regimes / molecular evolution to integrate ortholog groups of non-ubiquitous genes (*i.e.* OGs which do not contain the full set of tips considered).
+The focal poin of BASE is to allow analyses on selection regimes / molecular evolution to integrate ortholog groups (OGs from now on) of non-ubiquitous genes (*i.e.* OGs which do not contain the full set of tips considered).
 The vast majority of the litterature on the topic restricts analyses on the subset of genes which are found across all the species considered.

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/Fig.0.jpeg)